Menu

 With an authentic leader in place, employee wellbeing and engagement grow, and so too do profits.

-So, what does being an authentic leader really mean?
+What does being an authentic leader really mean?

 Leaders need a grasp of the so-called ‘triad of awareness’ – an inward focus, a focus on others, and an outward focus.